opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/tracer/README.md

 but keep the original statement in a log entry with the same field key (`db.statement`).

 The next example uses the same mechanism - using multiple output to have a shorter version somewhere else.
-In this case, final it is a different tag - and you can specify the output tag using `key`.
+In this case, it is a different tag - and you can specify the output tag using `key`.

 ```json
 {